nv-nikkulkarni/rag/docs/summarization.md

   SPDX-FileCopyrightText: Copyright (c) 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
   SPDX-License-Identifier: Apache-2.0
 -->

-# Document Summarization Support
+# Document Summarization Support for NVIDIA RAG Blueprint

-This guide explains how to use the NVIDIA RAG system's summarization features, including how to enable summary generation during document ingestion and how to retrieve document summaries via the API.
+This guide explains how to use the [NVIDIA RAG Blueprint](readme.md) system's summarization features, including how to enable summary generation during document ingestion and how to retrieve document summaries via the API.

 ## 1. Enabling Summarization During Document Ingestion